When A Dead Ewe Gave Birth To A Live Lamb

 ‘We Do Not Wait for Her to Give Birth’

 One day, a truck delivered a pregnant ewe to Shaarei Tzedek Hospital in Yerushalayim where a large team of doctors and nurses accompanied it to an operating room.
 They were part of a experiment to determine the moment of death, one facet of which originates in our sugya.

 Life After Brain Death

-This whole question was brought before Rabbi Shlomo Zalman Auerbach, zt”l (Responsa Minchas Shlomo, 2nd edition, 2:86), who approved the following experiment to prove or disprove the suggested proof regarding the moment of death from our sugya:
+This question was brought to Rabbi Shlomo Zalman Auerbach, zt”l (Responsa Minchas Shlomo, 2nd edition, 2:86), who approved of the following experiment to prove or disprove the contention that brain death is not death.

-A pregnant ewe was brought to the hospital and attached to breathing machines.
-Hospital staff then killed it before delivering its baby.
-Due to the lack of experience in delivering a lamb in this condition, 15 experts gathered from the fields of neurology, cardiology, gynecology, physiology, veterinary medicine, anesthesiology etc. Everyone voluntarily devoted long hours to explore this halachic topic.
+A pregnant ewe would be brought to a hospital and attached to breathing machines.
+Then it would be killed according to all criteria.
+Then the fetus would be delivered.
+Due to lack of experience, 15 experts gathered from the fields of neurology, cardiology, gynecology, physiology, veterinary medicine, anesthesiology, etc. to carry out this experiment.

 Once it was determined that the ewe was dead, the doctors waited 25 minutes and then took out the fetus – live and healthy!
-It was thus proven beyond all doubt that breathing machines can supply the body with its needs to enable it to continue to function, though the host body may no longer be alive.
+It was thus proven beyond all doubt that breathing machines have the ability to supply the body with its needs so that it can continue to function even though it is no longer technically alive.

 This experiment demonstrated that one can draw no conclusions about the moment of death based on the fact that a brain dead woman can deliver a live baby.
 The life a fetus gets from a person on machines comes from the machines, not its mother.
 The question of the moment of death thus remains open.